ericpetersensa/foundryvtt-lazy-prep/README.md

 # foundryvtt-lazy-prep
-Creating a Foundry VTT module for session prep main branch
+A Foundry VTT module for session prep based on
+Sly Flourish's Return of the Lazy Dungeon Master by Michael E. Shea